rackerlabs/support-how-to/content/how-to/rackspace-intelligence/working-with-notifications-in-rackspace-intelligence/index.md

 1. To define a new notification method, click **Create Notification**.
 2. Enter a name for the notification, and choose a notification type.
-3. Depending on the type that you chose, provide notification details, such as an email address or a phone number.
+3. Depending on the type you choose, provide notification details, such as an email address or a phone number.
 4. Click **Save Notification**.